 - Agricultural Products Market Dealers Examination (Elective module)

-Each module is individually examined and has its own learning material.
-There is no restriction as to the order in which examinations should be taken i.e. it is not required that a candidate pass the compulsory modules before continuing with the elective modules.
+Each module is individually assessed (examined) and has its own learning material.
+There is no restriction as to the order in which examinations should be taken i.e. it is not required that you be declared competent (pass) in the compulsory modules before continuing with the elective modules.
 However, for those who are new to the financial markets, it is advisable to do the Introduction to Financial Markets Module before attempting the Regulations and Ethics of the South African Financial Markets.

 The Regulation and Ethics of the South African Financial Markets (May 2015 edition)